osu-cascades/batabase/README.md

 ### GitHub Components

-To construct some of the various views withint the application, we used GitHub's [ViewComponent](https://github.com/github/view_component) framework.
+To construct some of the various views within the application, we used GitHub's [ViewComponent](https://github.com/github/view_component) framework.
 Using the ViewComponent framework allows the creation of generic view components similar to the way React components work.

 For example here is the class for our generic form component used for updates and creation of new tables which lives at `app/components/form_component.rb`: